wp-plugins/child-theme-configurator/readme.txt

 = How do I add comments? =

 Arbitrary comments are not supported.
-Providing a high level of flexibility for previewing and modifying styles requires sophisticated parsing and data structures.
+Providing a high level of flexibility for previewing and modifying custom styles requires sophisticated parsing and data structures.
 Maintaining comments that bound to any particular element in the stylesheet is prohibitively expensive compared to the value it would add.
 Although we are working to include this as an option in the future, currently all comments are stripped from the child theme stylesheet code.

 = Does it work with Multisite? =